kiehlB/book-review/README.md

-This is bookreview website for users you can only find Korean books and supports Korean only.
+This website is for users to write book reviews you can only find Korean books and supports Korean only.

 Website link: https://www.bookreview.pro/